-Through a clustering model that weighs the links between the factors (coded with 1=PhD; 2= researcher; 3=associate professor; and 4=full professor) of similarity, it is possible to reconstruct a more precise asymmetry.
+Through a clustering model that weighs the links between the factors (coded with 1 = PhD; 2 = researcher; 3 = associate professor; and 4 = full professor) of similarity, it is possible to reconstruct a more precise asymmetry.
 The results obtained lead to five different clusters.

-In the first cluster (see you fig. 7) included Austria, Sweden, Denmark, the UK, Cyprus and the Netherlands.
+In the first cluster (see Figure 7) included Austria, Sweden, Denmark, the UK, Cyprus and the Netherlands.
 Within this cluster, we obtained four different relations.
 Between Austria and Sweden, there is consistency between wages in various academic positions: PhD, Researcher and Full Professor, as well as Sweden and Denmark.
 However, between Denmark and Austria, the homogeneity is present for the PhD, Researcher and Associate Professor positions.
-In the second report, which includes the UK and Austria, there is consistency between the wages regarding the Phd, Researcher and Associate Professor positions; finally, in the third and fourth reports, there is uniformity in wages in all four positions between Cyprus and Denmark.
+In the second report, which includes the UK and Austria, there is consistency between the wages regarding the Phd, Researcher and Associate